 If you don’t take food with you, then another option is to buy from grocery stores and avoid restaurants.
 Many stores will have sandwiches and other takeaway type items and these are a great way to save money.

 I often do this in London where I avoid restaurants which would probably cost a minimum of £10 for a meal.
 Instead, I go to a grocery store such as Tesco, where they often have meal deals for around £3.
 If I wanted I could have breakfast, lunch and dinner for around £10 by eating this way.

-If you stay in an Airbnb such as mentioned above, or even a hostel, then you could keep it really cheap and buy such things as pasta and sauce.
+If you stay in an apartment or even a hostel, then you could keep it really cheap and buy such things as pasta and sauce.

 7. Eat at food courts

 If you still want to eat out, but also want to save money by avoiding restaurants, then head to a food court.
 These are often at malls/shopping centres and usually provide lots of hot options, which you then eat in a canteen style.

 My final suggestion for eating cheap is to buy fast food, such as McDonald’s, street food vendors etc. This would probably be the least healthy way to eat, but still fairly cheap compared to a restaurant.

 Attractions can be a big and expensive cost when travelling.
 But the good thing is that most destinations have free things to do.
 Such as Free Walking Tours, sometimes free museums (as in London), and other benefits.
 You will be able to find tons of free and enjoyable things to do by searching on Google (or a different search engine) in the format “Free things to do in [destination]”.

 If free attractions aren’t for you, and you’d still like to see a lot at your destination, then consider getting a city card.
 These you have to pay for, but decent City Cards can provide free or discounted entry into most attractions, as well as free travel on public transport.
 For example, the card in Copenhagen works this way, as does the London Pass.